Tamara Jennings, Dip. Integrative Counselling, MBACP Registered

 MY CLINICAL EXPERIENCE

-MY PRACTICE VENUES
+MY PRACTICE VENUE

 In my spare time I love walking, listening to various genres of music, such as pop and classical music, designing clothes and jewellery, discovering new places and cultures, doing Sudoku puzzles and reading (the latter can also help me with falling asleep late at night!).